-To achieve enduring change, Mission for Families equips clients by providing education through our internal initiatives such as ‘Triple P Parenting’ and ‘Fare Basics Cooking’ courses, and Mission for Independence’s Budgeting Advice service.
+To achieve enduring change, MFF equips clients by providing education through our internal services including Mission for Independence’s Budgeting Advice service.
 We also collaborate with several external social agencies and networks, such as the Strengthening Families process.

 As families are empowered and become more confident, our support and contact with them slowly winds down.
 Although they may still have further work to do, the knowledge and resources clients gain through their journey with us gives them the strength and opportunity they need to achieve a life they couldn’t have imagined before.

-• 168 families were supported by our MFF social workers – 63% lived in the Hutt Valley, and 37% in Wellington and Porirua.
+• 173 families were supported by our MFF social workers – 63% lived in the Hutt Valley, and 37% in Wellington and Porirua.

-• Staff made 1,412 face-to-face visits and contacts with families, and 1,272 contacts via phone or email
+• Staff made 1,245 face-to-face visits to families in their homes, and 1,097 contacts via phone or email.

 Community Programmes Manager

 You can download a referral form or a brochure from the sidebar to the right.